kennychowdhary/tesuract/doc/source/index.rst

 * :ref:`search`

-.. [#] Python 3+ is required and pypce has only been tested for 3.7.6 so far.
+.. [#] Python 3+ is required and pypce has only been tested for
+         3.7.6 so far.

+.. [#] In short, a :math:`4^{th}` order polynomial means that the
+       terms are no higher than an :math:`x_i^4` for each dimension.

+.. [#] Don't worry!
+There are a lot more customization options that we will get into later

+.. [#] The dimensionality is automatically determined by looking at the size
+      of the data matrix columns.